Minimalist Baby Registry

 It also has less parts so it’s easier to clean, carry and store.
 And no plug-in required.

 Get the Medela Harmony manual breast pump.
 The Evenflo glass bottles fit perfectly.

-If you need an electric one as well, you can typically get one for free through your insurance.
+Want an electric one?
+You can typically get one for free through your insurance or Medicaid.
 Check here for Medela electric pumps (our preferred brand) for eligibility, or call your insurance company directly.